ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The EAT format supports nesting claims sets and EATs as well as the use of detached claim sets to enable representation of claims from use cases featuring complex composite devices.
 Owing to the goal of supporting a broad range of use cases, and because {{RFC8392}} and {{RFC7519}} are very flexible, the profile concept (see {{profiles}}) is defined to enable the usage of the EAT format to be tailored to specific use cases to ensure interoperability.

-This document uses the terminology and operational models defined in [RATS.architecture].
-In particular, EATs can be used for evidence and attestation results.
 This specification provides some considerations for registration of future EAT-related claims.

 ## Entity Overview